 The Ho Chi Minh City Opera House, or the Saigon Municipal Opera House, is quite close to the People’s Committee Building.
-It is another beautiful building in French Colonial style.
+It is another beautiful building in the French Colonial style.
 In this area, there are many buildings in this style and it is really lovely just walking around and admiring the architecture.

-The Saigon River is within walking distance to the Opera House.
+The Saigon River is within walking distance of the Opera House.
 In order to get to the river, you will need to cross the busiest street yet.
 Even though we’ve only been walking around for a day, we’ve got it down pat and cross the street like a pro.

 The Saigon River is not particularly pretty, because rivers generally aren’t due to the colour of the riverbed.
 However, you can walk along the foreshore for a while though and soak up the city’s atmosphere.

 Ben Thanh Markets was actually a little harder to find than I thought it would be.
 I was following Google Maps, but I walked right past the building because I wasn’t expecting it to just be a big white building on the outside.
 We found it eventually, though, which was great as I really wanted to visit.

 If you are looking for souvenirs, you can definitely buy them here, but they will be more expensive than in other parts of the city or country.
 Also, the restaurants in the buildings that are across the road from the markets also appear more expensive.
 After all, it is a tourist area.